ronaldcotton/ExoSkeleton/README.md

 ## Acknowledgement

-Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+The original Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.